From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 Most people assume death support is about knowledge.
 About having answers to complex questions.
 About credentials and experience and systems.
 And yes, those things matter.
 However, they are not what matters most.

 What matters most is the capacity to be with someone without trying to fix them.
-To hold space without filling it to the brim.
-To pace with their nervous system instead of pushing against it.
+When we can hold space without filling it immediately to the brim.
+A reflective pace with their nervous system works wonders instead of pushing against it.
 This is what I now call tender authority.

 It is not soft in the sense of lack in strength.
-It is soft in the sense of being responsive.
-Flexible.
-Pliable.
-Attuned to what the person in front of you actually needs and not what your framework says they are supposed to need.
+It is soft in the sense of being responsive, flexible, pliable, and attuned to what the person in front of you needs, not what a typical framework says they are supposed to need.

 Why Trust Comes Before Information